ChalmersGU-data-structure-courses/dsabook/src/D03-array.md

 elements are added or removed.
 So instead we will use an underlying array which is larger than we need.

+### Important note about Python lists {-}

+Python doesn't have arrays -- i.e., fixed size constant-time access arrays like C, Java and most other languages have.

+Instead, Python has *lists*, and they are actually precisely the kind of dynamic array-based lists that we are describe in this section and the next.
+So a Python `list` is implemented using fixed-size arrays, but when you program in Python you cannot access these arrays because they are hidden from the programmer.

 ### Internal variables

 Because of that will need two internal variables: the underlying array,